 High-Performance Rechargeable Flashlight

-A 3,000-lumen rechargeable flashlight with a 470-meter beam and magnetic base.
+A 3,000-lumen rechargeable flashlight with a 470-meter beam and magnetic tailcap.

 Fenix WF26R